 After the opening event, visitors to the Cherokee Strip Regional Heritage Center can still tour the decorations with general museum admission.

-Step back in time at the George M. Murrell Home near Tahlequah as you enter this historic home decked out in charming decorations from the Victorian era.
-Known as the only antebellum home in Oklahoma, the Murrell Home will delight holiday visitors as costumed re-enactors lead them through the lavish parlor, sitting room and upstairs sleeping quarters.
+Step back in time at the Hunter's Home near Tahlequah as you enter this historic home decked out in charming decorations from the Victorian era for Christmas Open House.
+Formerly known as the George M, Murrell Home, it is the only antebellum home in Oklahoma and will delight holiday visitors as costumed re-enactors lead them through the lavish parlor, sitting room and upstairs sleeping quarters.
 Mini-trees will be covered in bright vintage ornaments, handmade paper stars will be on display, and greenery and ribbon will fill the home.
 The home’s original furnishings, including a dining room table set for Christmas dinner, set the stage for an old-fashioned holiday.